keptn/tutorials/site/tutorials/keptn-litmus-08.md

 ## Download demo resources
 Duration: 1:00

 Demo resources are prepared for you on Github for a convenient experience.
-We are going to download them to the local machine so we have them handy.
+We are going to download them to a local machine so we have them handy.

 ```
-git clone --branch=TBD https://github.com/keptn-sandbox/litmus-service.git --single-branch
+git clone --branch=release-0.2.0 https://github.com/keptn-sandbox/litmus-service.git --single-branch
 ```

-Now switch to the directory including the demo resources.
+Now, let's switch to the directory including the demo resources.

 ```
 cd litmus-service/test-data